How To Directory

-Whilst SUSU will try to offer some financial support to its student groups, the amount it can offer is limited and so cannot be guaranteed, as such student groups should aim to be financially independent.
-Below you will find advice on some of the many ways you can guarantee additional money for your student group.
+Whilst SUSU will try to offer some financial support to its clubs and societies, the amount it can offer is limited and so cannot be guaranteed.
+As such, clubs/societies should aim to be financially independent.
+Below you will find advice on some of the many ways you can guarantee additional money for your club/society.

-One of the most successful ways that student groups can guarantee a regular income is through charging a membership fee.
+One of the most successful ways that clubs/societies can guarantee a regular income is through charging a membership fee.
 This can be any price, but it should reflect the service you are giving your members.
-For example, a student playing a high risk sport involving expensive equipment might expect to pay a lot more than a member of a departmental society.
+For example, a student playing a high-risk sport involving expensive equipment might expect to pay a lot more than a member of a departmental society.

-If you charge a membership fee, it is vital that your student group has a central bank account with a treasurer overseeing payments.
+If you charge a membership fee, it is vital that your club/society has a central bank account with a treasurer overseeing payments.
 You must charge membership fees via the Union Box Office.
 This can be set up via the Membership Fees link on your Groups Hub admin page.

 Local businesses are often keen to sponsor student groups in return for advertisement or guaranteed custom.
 This can be a very successful way of guaranteeing a lump sum of money, but it can also have risks attached if you aren’t fully aware of what you’re both signing up for.
-Always make sure you know what you are committing to and that you do anything you say you will, otherwise sponsors might want their money back or it could damage the reputation of your group or SUSU as a whole.
+Always make sure you know what you are committing to and that you do anything you say you will, otherwise sponsors might want their money back, or it could damage the reputation of your club/society or SUSU as a whole.

 If you’re looking to get funding for a particular competition, trip or piece of equipment, you might want to consider holding a fundraiser.
-This could be anything from a bake sale to a club night.
 The most important thing though is to plan your event.
 Below are some ideas:

 For more information on booking a space for a fundraiser, check out our section on booking facilities and transport.